-{\it Conclusions:} In this work we have studied the optical Hall conductivity of gapped graphene within a low--energy approximation.
-Our calculations indicate that the DC Hall conductivity in MLG and BLG only depends on the sign of the mass term and on the exponent of the low--energy spectrum and it reproduces the experimentally observed factor of 2.
+In this work we have studied the optical Hall conductivity for systems with gapped nodes of order $n$.
+Our calculations indicate that the DC Hall conductivity for $n=1$ and for $n=2$ only depends on the sign of the mass term and on the exponent of the low--energy spectrum.
+It reproduces the experimentally observed factor of 2 for BLG.
 Interesting is that the optical Hall conductivity is quite insensitive to thermal fluctuations over a wide range of temperatures.
-The effect of the curvature of the low--energy spectrum is also surprisingly simple: The optical Hall conductivity of MLG and BLG differ by a factor 2, as it was also found for the longitudinal optical conductivity.
-The same factor 2 appears in the visual transparency of MLG and BLG~\cite{nair}.
+The effect of the curvature of the low--energy spectrum is also surprisingly simple: The optical Hall conductivity is only multiplied by the factor $n$, as it was also found for $n=1,2$ in case of the longitudinal optical conductivity.
+It also reflects the $n$ dependence of the visual transparency of multilayer graphene~\cite{nair}.
 Interestingly, there is a logarithmic singularity in the optical Hall conductivity when the frequency $\omega$ of the external AC field becomes equal to the gap of the electronic system.
-The appearance of the singularity in our calculations is related to particle--hole excitations and can be interpreted as a resonance phenomenon.
-Although thermal fluctuations have no effect on this singularity, disorder may soften it in the case of BLG, where the scattering rate η can be large.
-In case of MLG, where the scattering rate is very small, the singularity of the optical Hall conductivity is almost unaffected.
-Consequently, the singularity could be used to determine the gap in MLG by measuring the optical Hall conductivity.
+The appearance of the singularity in our calculations is related to the onset of particle--hole excitations for $\omega\ge 2m$.
+Although thermal fluctuations have no effect on this singularity, disorder may soften it in the case of $n>1$, where the scattering rate $\eta$ can be large.
+In $n=1$ case, where the scattering rate is very small, the singularity of the optical Hall conductivity is almost unaffected.
+Consequently, the singularity could be used to determine the gap in MLG or topological insulators by measuring the optical Hall conductivity.